It seems that hair loss is the excuse du jour for sportsmen who want to get out of matches or who aren’t at their best.

 These treatments are suitable for sportsmen – whether professional or amateur – to use, and you don’t need to be a top sporting star to afford them either!

-If you have a pattern of hair loss similar to Mohit Sharma’s and would like to know how to prevent this from getting worse and potentially also regrow hair, contact a hair loss specialist for a free diagnosis and treatment advice.
+If you have a pattern of hair loss similar to Mohit Sharma’s and would like to know how to treat a receding hairline, a consultation with a professional hair loss specialist can provide you with personalised advice, including a diagnosis and treatment recommendations based on their findings.